nicklockwood/layout/README.md

 Unlike `LayoutViewController`,  `LayoutLoading` provides no Red Box error console or reloading keyboard shortcuts, and because it is a protocol rather than a base class, it can be applied on top of any existing `UIView` or `UIViewController` base class that you require.

 The default implementation of `LayoutLoading` will bubble errors up the responder chain to the first view or view controller that handles them.
-If the `LayoutLoading` view or view controller is placed inside a root `LayoutViewController`, it will therefore gain all the same debugging benefits as using a `LayoutViewController` base class, but with more flexibility.
+If the `LayoutLoading` view or view controller is placed inside a root `LayoutViewController`, it will therefore gain all the same debugging benefits as using a `LayoutViewController` base class:

     class MyView: UIView, LayoutLoading {